Filter by Suburb

 Burleigh Farmers Markets

 Everyone’s favourite Saturday morning market adventure.
 Get up early, grab your basket and set out in search of fruit, veggies and of course, your first coffee of the weekend.
-These days the farmers market also boast locally made clothing and homewares, flowers, meat and seafood and delicious breaky and lunch options.
-There’s also live music and plenty of laughter floating around.
-Happy days.
+These days, the farmers market also boasts locally made clothing and homewares, flowers, meat and seafood and delicious breaky and lunch options.
+Happy days!
+Open every Saturday from 7am–12 ‘rain, hail or shine’.

 Where: Burleigh Heads State School, Gold Coast Highway, Burleigh Heads